 If you are interested in participating as a presenter, please submit a brief resume/CV and a presentation abstract to Mr. John Giroir (firstname.lastname@example.org).

 A Lecture is a 50 to 75 minute presentation with the whole camp as the audience.
 It is usually a thought-provoking presentation of a scientist’s work and the relation of that work to society.
 Because of the size of the group, lectures are not as interactive as directed studies.
 There is an opportunity, however, for a period of questions and responses following the presentation.
 Lectures should spur conversations and questions during dinner and other informal student/lecturer interaction.

 A Directed Study is a hands-on, interactive small group experience.
 It lasts 60 to 75 minutes on each of three consecutive days.
 During the study, the presenter provides a model and a close guiding hand; the participants should be able to pose questions, develop conceptual understanding through exploration, and draw conclusions.
 Field trips to local sites are feasible.

 A Directed Overnighter is similar to a directed study but takes place in the field during an overnight trip.
 Delegates leave camp after breakfast, spend the day in the field, camp overnight, continue field studies the following morning, and return to camp before dinner on the second day.
-Recent directed overnighters have included a study of Cranberry Glades, forest succession in Canaan Valley, and an exploration of music and the sciences at West Virginia University.
+Recent directed overnighters have included a study of Cranberry Glades, fossil hunting in the shadow of the Green Bank Telescope, forest succession in Canaan Valley, and an exploration of music and the sciences at West Virginia University.